 +δ2113δ2123δ2213δ2223EXRt-3AGPt-3+st+ϵ11ϵ21+st(εtεtI) (3.25)

 The order of numbering for the autoregressive coefficient is: Regime, Model, Variable, and Lag.
 The order of numbering for the intercept is; Model, Regime.
-Such that δ1,212 is autoregressive coefficient for regime 1, model 2, variable 1.
+Such that δ1,212 is the autoregressive coefficient for regime 1, model 2, variable 1.
 And lag 2.
 Also, δ2121 is autoregressive coefficient for regime 2, model 1, variable 2, lag 1.
 A MSIARH (2)-VAR (3) model requires the estimation of a 2x2 matrix for each lag and each regime (24 autoregressive parameters), a column of 2 intercept terms for each regime (4 parameters), a matrix of 2 variances and 1 co-variance for each regime (6 parameters), and 2 independent transition probabilities, given a total of 36 parameters.

 Note that the regime is unobservable, therefore, the necessity to form the probability inferences of its values, and the equivalent inferences concerning parameter values in equation ….